vistalab-technion/cs236781/_assignments/01-hpc-servers.md

 rsync -Cavz -e 'ssh -A -J user@csm.cs.technion.ac.il' path/to/local/file_or_dir user@rishon:/home/user/path/to/remote/file_or_dir
 ```

-To download files from the server to your computer, simple change the order of
+To download files from the server to your computer, simply change the order of
 the last two arguments in the above examples.

+### GUI option for macOS users

+[Cyberduck](https://cyberduck.io/) is a free remote file browser that you can
+use to copy files to/from the server using a GUI.

+### GUI option Windows users

+Many people recommend [MobaXterm](https://mobaxterm.mobatek.net/) as
+a good graphical ssh client for windows.
+Here's a useful [guide]({{ site.baseurl }}{% link assets/mobaXterm_guide.docx %}) for using it to
+connect to the server.